What Is Social Empowerment? Empowerment Definition & Theory | United Way NCA

 Conclusion

-The resources and skills developed through social empowerment methods can greatly improve the lives of individuals and entire communities.
+Social empowerment helps individuals and communities grow.
 If you or someone you know is in need of social empowerment or if you would like to work with organizations dedicated to social empowerment, United Way of the National Capital Area can point you toward opportunities.

 Learn about United Way NCA’s health, education and economic opportunity programs, find Financial Empowerment Centers near you or read more on related social concepts such as social equity and equity and social justice.